voxpupuli/puppet-logstash/README.md

 ## Versions

-This overview shows you which Puppet module and Logstash version work together.
+This table shows which Puppet module and Logstash versions work together.

     ------------------------------------
     | Puppet module | Logstash         |